joepool/Hackintosh-HP-Z420-OpenCore/README.md

 Mount your drives EFI partition and copy the contents of your USB installer's EFI partition to your drives EFI Partition.
 Convert fron the debug version of opencore to the release version, cleanup logging etc. Follow [This Guide](https://dortania.github.io/OpenCore-Post-Install/cosmetic/verbose.html#macos-decluttering).
 Follow any other steps you would like to complete your hackintosh.
+### Audio
+I have now managed to get Audio fully working with AppleALC.
+This means that audio will work on MacOS versions above 11.3.
+Credit to @BillDH2k for finding the IRQ conflicts issue and a solution.
 ### Important when Updating to OC 0.6.6
 If you have previously installed this with OpenCore 0.6.5 or older and update to OpenCore 0.6.6, there are a few thing you will need to do.
 (If are are doing a fresh installation ignore this)
 As bootstrap has been removed you will not be able to boot OC 0.6.6 without resetting your NVRAM as it will try to boot bootstap.